C. elegans PKD-Targeted Services

 Because it's difficult to study cilia biology and the connections among cilia formation, sensory function and disease in mammalian model organisms, alternative experimental systems such as C. elegans are necessary.

 With its evolutionarily conserved PKD genes, polycystin ciliary localization and polycystin sensory function, C. elegans is a powerful model for characterizing the physiological roles of PKD genes in their native cellular environment.

-The Model Systems Core offers five C. elegans PKD-targeted services:
+The Model Systems Core offers several C. elegans PKD-targeted services:

-- Small-molecular screening for cystic phenotype effects, such as mating behavior and dye filling
+- Small-molecular or RNAi screening for cystic phenotype effects, such as mating behavior and dye filling

 - Screens for deletion mutants of worm homologues of interesting mammalian genes

 - Training on C. elegans-related technologies, including cilia structure and function, worm genetics, and whole-genome mutagenesis and high-throughput RNAi screenings